TNA Impact! (video game): Reception

 TNA Impact! received "mixed or average" reviews, while the Wii version received "generally unfavorable" reviews, according to review aggregator Metacritic.

 The game was praised for its realistic graphics and simple control scheme but criticized for its limited and repetitive movesets, poor entrances, lack of championship belts, and inconsistent AI.
-GameSpot wrote of the PlayStation 3 and Xbox 360 versions, "It's no heavyweight champion, but this brawler still packs a satisfying punch"; and of the PlayStation 2 version, "High-impact action and lively animation save this brawler from mediocrity."
+GameSpot was generally positive to the PlayStation 3, Xbox 360, and PlayStation 2 versions.

-On February 12, 2009, Midway Games announced TNA iMPACT! had shipped approximately 1.5 million units.
+As of February 2009, TNA iMPACT! had shipped approximately 1.5 million units.

 Mobile tie-in

 In 2008, Longtail Studios created the game TNA Wrestling for Verizon Wireless mobile devices to coincide with this release.
-The game would be re-released in 2009 for iOS.
+The game was re-released in 2009 for iOS.

 In 2011, Namco Networks released TNA Wrestling Impact! for mobile devices.

 Cancelled sequel

-Midway Games originally announced a sequel to the game.
+Midway Games originally announced a sequel to the game, but was later cancelled after Midway Games filed for bankruptcy in February 2009.
 In July 2009, Time Warner (through its subsidiary Warner Bros.
 Interactive Entertainment) purchased the majority of Midway.
 The TNA license was not included with the purchase.
-In a September 2009 interview, TNA president Dixie Carter announced that TNA was looking for a new video game partner.

-On November 11, 2009, SouthPeak Games confirmed that it acquired Midway Games' TNA video game license in its quarterly report.
-The company would publish TNA Impact!: Cross the Line for Nintendo DS and PSP, with it releasing in June 2010.
+Later in September, TNA president Dixie Carter said that TNA was looking for a new video game partner.
+In November, SouthPeak Games acquired Midway Games' TNA video game license in its quarterly report.
+The company later published TNA Impact!: Cross the Line for Nintendo DS and PSP, releasing it in June 2010.
 The game was essentially the same as the 2008 release, with the addition of several new characters and the removal of older ones, such as Christian Cage who departed TNA in 2008.